Learn how to paint a checkerboard floor. This easy technique is an affordable way to add interest to the floor.

 There are definitely people who are Team Blue or Team Green, but I’ve found them to be equally good.

-For this floor, I started with Frog Tape Delicate Surface and ran out so we used regular blue painter’s tape.
-I saw no difference between the two.
 Since I used the delicate version, it isn’t the best comparison, I’ll admit.
 However, the delicate tape typically sticks less and should be more prone to paint bleeding.

 The only places that bled through were in areas where the tape did not adhere 100%.
 This was typically due to a bumpy spot on the plywood floor.